szhsin/react-menu/README.md

 # React-Menu

-> A customisable, lightweight, and optimised React menu library with accessibility.
+> A customisable, responsive, and optimised React menu library with accessibility.

 **[Live examples and documentation](https://szhsin.github.io/react-menu/)**